 Some stainless steels containing 4% to 5% molybdenum are used to produce precision chemical instruments and equipment used in the seawater environment.
 Alloys of molybdenum, nickel, and chromium are used to make metal components for aircraft, as well as corrosion-resistant components for locomotives and cars.
 Alloys of molybdenum, tungsten, chromium, and vanadium are used to make components or parts for warships, tanks, guns, rockets, and satellites.

-Molybdenum is resistant to high temperature.
-Pure molybdenum wire is used in the high-temperature electric furnace, EDM and wire cutting, and molybdenum sheets are used to make radio equipment and X-ray equipment.
-Molybdenum crucible ablation mainly used for the gun bore, rocket nozzle, tungsten wire bracket of the electric lamp.
+Molybdenum is resistant to high temperatures.
+Pure molybdenum wire is used in the high-temperature electric furnace, EDM, and wire cutting, and molybdenum sheets are used to make radio equipment and X-ray equipment.
+Molybdenum crucible ablation is mainly used for the gun bore, rocket nozzle, and tungsten wire bracket of the electric lamp.
 Adding molybdenum to alloy steels can improve the elastic limit, corrosion resistance, and permanent magnetic properties.

 Molybdenum is one of the seven micronutrients that plants need for growth and development, and plants cannot survive without it.
 Molybdenum is one of the essential micronutrients used in agriculture as a micronutrient fertilizer, and animals and fish need molybdenum as much as plants do.

 Stanford Advanced Materials supplies high-quality molybdenum products to meet our customers’ R&D and production needs.